AI & Automation

 • AI-generated video content

-For e-commerce businesses, there are specific opportunities with AI and Shopify apps and conversion optimization with AI.
+For e-commerce businesses there are specific opportunities with AI and Shopify apps and conversion optimisation with AI.

 The dark side: challenges and pitfalls